carstenbauer/JuliaHLRS24/exercises/Day3/README.md

 ### `5_juliaset_gpu`

-**Learnings:** a glimpse into hardware-agnostic coding
+**Learnings:** a (very simple) attempt at hardware-agnostic coding

 In this exercise, we consider the problem of computing an image of the Julia Set.
-We will compare a CPU variant to a parallel GPU implementation (a custom CUDA kernel) which both call the same Julia function.
+We will compare a CPU variant to a parallel GPU variant (custom CUDA kernel).
+Both implementations will call the same Julia function.